 - Inside My Makeup Bag: Detoxing Beauty Care

-Having glowing, beautiful skin isn't all about nutrition and digestion and skincare -- it's also about joy.
+Having glowing, beautiful skin isn’t all about nutrition, digestion and skincare — it’s also about joy.
 When we feel happy and vibrant on the inside, it shines through, no matter what may be happening on the surface.
 So spend less time putting on makeup and more time living life with the ones you love!
 Happiness, the kind that comes from deep on down is the most powerful glow-making beauty nutrient of all.